s2shape/hbase-sdk-for-net/README.md

 Microsoft HBase REST Client Library for .NET
 ======

+* 31/10/2019 Mikhail Burilov: Modified library to use in .net core.
+Modified to use with any HBase server, not only Azure HDInsight.*

 This is C# client library for HBase on Azure HDInsight.

 It has been compatible with all HBase versions since 0.96.2 (HDI 3.0).